ianblenke/kuberdp/README.md

 There is no nginx-ingress bundled here to publically expose the TCP port through a Load Balancer.
 That exercise varies somewhat, and so is left for the reader for the moment.

+# Usage:

+Run `make`:

+    make

+NOTE: This passes kube config credentials to the spawner container.
+This means that the container must be able to connect to the kubernetes cluster master.
+This means that it will not work with docker for desktop's kubernetes as it uses https://localhost:6443 which the spawner container cannot connect to.